steveliles/dsl4xml/README.markdown

 4. To avoid additional build-time steps (code generators, etc).
 5. Very small jar and no additional dependencies for Android.

+### How it works

-It works by providing a thin DSL wrapper around a Pull-Parser to declaratively construct a state-machine that unmarshalls XML documents into Java objects.
+dsl4xml works by providing a thin DSL wrapper around either a SAX or Pull-Parser to declaratively construct a state-machine that unmarshalls XML documents into Java objects.

 The DSL mirrors the structure of the XML document itself, making it very easy to write (and importantly to _read_ and _maintain_) XML unmarshalling code.

 Boiler-plate is minimised through use of reflection, which does of course incur some performance penalty.
 The penalty is reduced where possible by caching reflectively gleaned information.

+### Options for different platforms

+Initially dsl4xml was written to work with a Pull-Parser only.
+Performance tests on desktop and laptop machines showed this to be consistently faster than raw SAX parsing.

+Testing on Android devices, however, showed SAX parsing to be an order of magnitude faster than pull-parsing, so a second implementation of dsl4xml was created, wrapping a SAX parser.

+If you are writing XML unmarshalling code for servers/desktops, use the Pull variant (statically import PullDocumentReader).
+When writing code to run on Android be very sure to statically import SAXDocumentReader - it makes a huge difference to performance!

 ## Examples